opencog/atomspace/opencog/README.md

 processes or users from accidentally seeing different versions of the "same" thing.

-By definition, Links contain (ordered) sets of Atoms: this is refered to as the "outgoing set" of the Link.
+By definition, Links contain (ordered) sets of Atoms: this is referred to as the "outgoing set" of the Link.
 Conversely, an Atom might be contained in one or more Links; these links form the "incoming set" of the atom.